In Biden's big bill: Climate, health care, deficit reduction

 5 of5

 WASHINGTON (AP) — The biggest investment ever in the U.S. to fight climate change.
-A hard-fought cap on out-of-pocket prescription drug costs for seniors in the Medicare program.
+A hard-fought cap on out-of-pocket prescription drug costs for Medicare recipients.
 A new corporate minimum tax to ensure big businesses pay their share.

 And billions left over to pay down federal deficits.